 - “Let’s ensure that we understand that correctly.
 You said that…”

-- Silence lasting three to five seconds will encourage the other person to say more.
+- Silence lasting three to five seconds will encourage the participant to say more.

 - Defer to other participants